DOMESTIC VIOLENCE MYTHS

 Myth: Animal abuse is rare/is not a sign of an abusive relationship.

 Fact: Many abusers also injure pets and animals.
 Threats to injure or harm pets are used by many abusers to gain power over their victim.
-Threatening, injuring, or killing animals can indicate the potential for increased violence or lethality.
-Research has shown consistent patterns of animal cruelty among perpetrators of more common forms of violence, including child abuse, spouse abuse, and elder abuse.
-It is estimated that 88 percent of pets living in households with domestic abuse are either abused or killed.
-It is also estimate that of all the women who entered shelters to escape abuse, 57 percent have had a pet killed by their abuser.
+Threatening, injuring or killing animals can indicate the potential for increased violence or lethality.
+Research has shown consistent patterns of animal cruelty among perpetrators of more common forms of violence, including child abuse, spouse abuse and elder abuse.
+It is estimated that 88% of pets living in households with domestic abuse are either abused or killed.
+It is also estimated that of all the women who entered shelters to escape abuse, 57% have had a pet killed by their abuser.

 Myth: Human trafficking is a myth.

 Fact: Human trafficking is a fact, and the numbers are increasing.
 Trafficking is modern-day slavery, using physical, psychological and/or sexual violence to extract enormous profits from the exploitation of another person.
-Many of them are forced to work against their will, not free to leave the workplace by themselves, are threatened by their boss, or their family is threatened by their boss.
-In many cases the boss took away their ID/passport and they cannot freely contact friends and family.
-Many of the victims are beaten, raped and sexually assaulted on a regular basis, and are forced into prostitution.
+Many of them are forced to work against their will and are not free to leave the workplace by themselves, are threatened by their boss, or their family is threatened by their boss.
+In many cases, the boss took away their ID/passport and they cannot freely contact friends and family.
+Many of the victims are beaten, raped and sexually assaulted on a regular basis and are forced into prostitution.
 Human trafficking is the third largest (and fastest growing) criminal industry in the world.